 |Azure Cosmos DB||Build applications with guaranteed low latency and high availability anywhere, at any scale or migrate Cassandra, MongoDB and other NoSQL tasks to the cloud|

-|Azure Cache for Redis||Power fast, scalable applications with an open-source-compatible in-memory data store|
+|Azure Cache for Redis||Power fast, scalable applications with an open-source-compatible in-memory datastore|

 |Azure Synapse Analytics||Database for Analytics|

-Microsoft Azure Cosmos DB provides low latency and can offer sub 5-MS response time.
+Microsoft Azure Cosmos DB provides low latency and can offer sub-5-MS response time.

 - Each virtual network is associated with1 region.

 - Each VM in a Virtual Network is assigned a private IP address.
-However we can assign a public IP address as well.
+However, we can assign a public IP address as well.

 - NSG is attached with subnet and network interface.

 - Azure Application Gateway can do URL-based routing.
-It is a web traffic load balancer which enables us to manage traffic to our web application hosted in Azure cloud.
+It is a web traffic load balancer which enables us to manage traffic to our web application hosted in the Azure cloud.

-- Traditional Load balancer operates at transport layer (OSI Layer 4 – TCP, UDP) to route traffic.
+- Traditional Load balancer operates at the transport layer (OSI Layer 4 – TCP, UDP) to route traffic.

 - Allowed in-traffic will automatically pass out-traffic in Azure Firewall.

-- Web Application Firewall is tied with one web application to protect from OWAS (cross side scripting, SQL injection etc)
+- Web Application Firewall is tied with one web application to protect from OWAS (cross-side scripting, SQL injection etc)

 Article available here – Networking in Azure

-- Azure Security Center is a threat management and protection feature for Azure cloud.
+- Azure Security Center is a threat management and protection feature for the Azure cloud.
 It provides the security score to improve security by adding more security features.

-- Azure Defender is an additional security that you can enable.
+- Azure Defender is additional security that you can enable.
 It is a costly feature by Azure.
 It provides threat protection for PaaS services.

-- Azure Sentinel is an intelligent security analytics service for entire enterprise.
+- Azure Sentinel is an intelligent security analytics service for the entire enterprise.
 It is a security information and event management (SIEM).

 - Azure Sentinel detect threats and respond very fast with the help of AI.